 Since you shouldn’t have to open up the computer just to figure out what you have installed, here’s a couple of options for detecting the type of memory already installed in your system.

 This very useful free application should be a standard in any geek’s toolkit.
-It comes bundled as a single file, no installation required.
+It comes bundled as a single file, no installation required, assuming you download the portable version.
+They also have a paid version with more features.

 The only question is whether I can install faster memory than the memory already installed, which leads us into our next option.